The market is a big, confusing place.

 As an investor, you have a massive range of options for how to grow your money.
 Each has its own unique features and risk factors.

 If you were to ask 10 people how to approach the art and science of investing, you’d get 10 different answers!
 But—all of them would be able to agree on one thing: that smart, informed investing is the key to building wealth.

-In general, investments can be categorized in one of three ways:
+In general, investments can be categorized as either:

 - Cash equivalents